Brack-Wang/nextjs/README.md

 ### 2. Update previous events
 in `/public`

-Please upload your image in ".png/.jpg" format to the /public folder
+Please upload your image in ".png" or ".jpg" format to the /public folder

 in `/app/events/page.tsx`